AshikaDevaguptapu/ETLPipelineCovid-NYC/README.md

 #### time:
 I have imported sleep from time module of python to stop my execution for 1 second.

-Apart from these, I have followed OOPS design in python in my code.
+Apart from these, I have followed OOPS, Multithreading and concurrency design, scheduling by writing cron jobs in python in my code.

-## Summary:
-In this application, I have performed ETL to concurrently extract and load county wise data of COVID-19 tests in New York into SqlLite database.
-I have scheduled job to perform this task daily at 9:00 AM.

 # Building COVID-19 ETLPipeline with AirFlow on Docker - Approach 2
 Airflow is a scheduling tool to ochestrate the ETL process.
 I have tried to use Airflow to schedule my python code to run daily at 9:00 AM.
 I am halfway through, I was able to trigger my python code once but not for every day.
-I wasn't able to figure out why my scheduler is not able to run daily, where as it run perfectly if i schedule it for once.
+I wasn't able to figure out why my scheduler is not able to run daily, where as it run perfectly if I schedule it for once.
 I am new to airflow so, It took some time for me to do this process.

 Here are the steps I have followed to make automte the ETL of given problem :